 - Place 1-2 Tableya discs, depending on your desired chocolatey-ness, in a coffee mug & pour boiling water over the discs.
 Traditionally, Tableya might be served in a small cup like a demitasse, cortado or small tea cup all of which work great for a smaller serving!

 - Let discs melt slowly for 2-3 minutes, and whisk until incorporated.
 Using a whisk is most traditional, but an immersion blender works well too.

 - Add milk & sugar to taste, if desired.
 We like whole milk, but you can also use a splash of heavy cream or even plant-based milk.

-You can purchase our Tableya here, and be sure to tag us in your recipes.
-Happy Tableya-making!
+Be sure to tag us in your recipes and happy Tableya-making!